artur-gramacki/Epileptic-Seizure-Detection/README.md

 1. Reading a short tutorial in `R/Tutorial_on_how_to_run_R_codes.html`
 2. Become familiar with the contents of the `Python/EEG_neonatal.ipynb` Jupyter notebook.

 - To familiarize yourself with this notebook, we suggest that you first run it with the `COMPLETE_CALCULATIONS` global variable set to `False`.
-Leave the other variables unchanged.
+Leave the other global variables unchanged.

 - Two `HDF5` files (`working\inputs\expert_A_1sec_1chunk_64Hz.hdf5` and `working\inputs\expert_CC_10sec_20chunk_64Hz.hdf5`) are required and the files are already uploaded at the repository mentioned above.